cailleach1310/ares-d6system-plugin/plugin/help/en/attributes.md

 ---
 toc: Character Creation
-summary: Attributes - setting them and using them in roleplay.
+summary: Attributes - setting them in chargen.
 ---

 # Attributes
 Attributes measure basic physical and mental abilities that are common to every living creature.
+Except for extranormal attributes, they can't be lowered beyond 1.
+You can distribute upto 18 dice on your attributes.
+Please note that each character dice you buy costs you four creation points.

-`sheet` - Attributes are listed in your 'sheet'.
+`sheet` - Views your 'sheet'.

-## Chargen
+`abilities` - Lists attributes with their descriptions.

 `raise <attribute>` - Raises an attribute by one pip.
-`lower <attribute>` - Lowers an attributeby one pip.
-Attributes can't be lowered beyond 1.
+`lower <attribute>` - Lowers an attribute by one pip.

-## Roleplay
-`roll <attribute>` - Rolls an attribute.
-`roll <attribute>+<attribute>` - You can use combinations of attributes for the roll.
-`roll <attribute>+<modifier>` - You can use a modifier for the roll.